Kernel-based estimators for functional causal effects: Binary Treatment with Functional Outcomes

-Casual estimators are based on this superpopulation $(X,\bm{V},\bm{Y})$, where covariates and treatment are assigned at baseline.
-The baseline assignment is critical, as it ensures that covariates and treatments are predetermined and unaffected by the observed high-dimensional outcomes, allowing the formulation of analogous expressions for potential outcomes and corresponding causal effects.
+Causal estimators are based on this superpopulation $(X,\bm{V},\bm{Y})$, where covariates and treatment are assigned at baseline.
+The baseline assignment is critical, as it ensures that covariates and treatment are predetermined and unaffected by the high-dimensional outcomes, enabling the formulation of analogous expressions for potential outcomes and corresponding causal effects.
 More precisely, under the \textit{back-door} criterion for $\bm{V}$ for the covariates, $\bm{Y}^{(x)}\perp X\,\lvert\bm{V}$, so we write:

 Under the \textit{front-door} criterion for $\bm{V}$, the measure can be viewed as:

 where front-door factorization is used to identify $P_{\bm{V}^{(x)}}$ and $P\bigl(\bm{Y}^{(x)}\in {A}\mid\bm{V}^{(x)}=\bm{v}\bigr)$ from the observational distribution $(X,\bm{V},Y)$ with $P_{\bm{V}^{(x)}}=\int_{\mathcal{V}}P(\bm{V}=\bm{v}\mid X=x')P_{X}(dx')$.